A brief history of tool watches

 Luminous hands and indices

-The deeper you dive, the less light will be available to read the dial of your dive watch.
-Despite this, the time of day and bottom time must be easy to read.
-It is mandatory that a luminous coating be applied to the hands and indices of dive watches.
+The deeper you dive, the less light will be available to read the dial.
+It is mandatory that a luminous coating be applied to the hands, numerals and indices of dive watches.
 To fulfill the DIN 8306 standard, a dive watch must be readable in complete darkness from a distance of 25cm.
 Superluminova is the pigment watchmakers use most frequently for dive watches.

 Screw-down crown

 As per DIN 8306, a screw-down crown is a standard feature of dive watches.
-It comprises up to ten individual parts, including gaskets, springs and the thread.
-Screwing it down causes a gasket to press against the case from the inside, thus sealing it—protecting the movement against water, moisture and dust.
-The crown should be tightened as gently as possible before diving to prevent strain on the thread.
+Screwing it down causes a gasket to press against the case from the inside, thus sealing it.

 What is a pilot watch?

-High precision and readability were essential for the first pilot watches.
-Since then, technical advances have rendered pilot watches inessential in the cockpit, but even so, the DIN 8330 standard still stipulates that certified pilot watches must fulfill all criteria that would enable a pilot to navigate without other aids in emergencies.
-In general, however, nowadays watches which hearken back to the design of the observation and hour angle watches as well as military watches of the 1940s are referred to as pilot watches, even if they do not satisfy the DIN standard.
+Today, pilot watches are no longer essential as navigational instruments in cockpits, but even so, the DIN 8330 standard still stipulates that certified pilot watches must fulfill all criteria that would enable a pilot to navigate without other aids in emergencies.
+In general, however, nowadays watches which hearken back to the design of the observation and hour angle watches as well as military watches of the 1940s are referred to as pilot watches.

 What are the five most important features in a pilot watch’s design?